(Last Update: 05/18/2025)

 Bonding:

-- Mother infant sleep proximity proximity fosters a sense of security and connection between the parent and baby.
+• Mother-infant sleep proximity fosters a sense of security and connection between the parent and baby.

 Flexibility:

-Safe Use: Always adhere to the manufacturer's guidelines.
-Please make sure the bassinet is securely attached to the parent's bed, regularly check for wear or damage, and keep the bassinet free from loose bedding or toys.
+Always adhere to the manufacturer's guidelines.
+Please ensure the bassinet is securely attached to the parent's bed, regularly check for wear or damage, and keep the bassinet free from loose bedding or toys.

 A co-sleeper bassinet allows progenitors to sleep near their baby while maintaining a separate sleep space.
 This proximity facilitates easy monitoring for infants with low birth weight or other child health concerns.